 With Power’s untimely death of a heart attack during mid-production, an uncomfortably bewigged Yul Brynner was entrusted to take over the part of the wise Hebrew king.
 The movie was directed by King Vidor and filmed on location in Spain, but neither the exotic locale nor the lush production values helped much at the gate.
 It was a passionless effort that paled next to the best of C.B.
 DeMille.

 Toward the end of the decade, there was a precipitous decline in the number and quality of these flicks due to over-saturation of the market, competition from simultaneously released works jostling for audience attention, and stratospheric budget demands.
 One of these, Twentieth Century-Fox’s deluxe remake of Cleopatra (1963), with Elizabeth Taylor, Richard Burton, Rex Harrison, and Roddy McDowall, directed by Joseph L. Mankiewicz, nearly bankrupted the studio.

 The handwriting was clearly on the studio wall, and signaled the beginning of the end for the religious epic.

 Family Ties and Knots

-That was the least of Hollywood’s problems, as the basic family unit was being held up to ridicule at every turn, which could be one reason for the decline in modern religious pictures.
+That was the least of Hollywood’s problems, as the basic family unit was being held up to ridicule at every turn, which may have been one reason for the decline in modern religious pictures.